Steve Jobs Marketing Strategy (Is Pure Genius)

 How Steve Jobs Changed The World

 Steve Jobs, the co-founder of Apple Inc., changed the world by revolutionizing the personal technology industry.
-He was instrumental in the development of the personal computer, the iPod, the iPhone, and the iPad, which transformed the way people interact with technology.
+He was instrumental in developing the personal computer, the iPod, the iPhone, and the iPad, which transformed how people interact with technology.
 Jobs' designs and marketing strategies, which emphasized simplicity, elegance, and ease of use, made computing accessible to millions.
 He transformed the tech industry from one dominated by corporations and engineers to one that was user-centered and focused on design.
-Jobs' vision for technology also had a significant impact on the way we live and work, making it possible for people to be connected and productive from anywhere in the world.
+Jobs' vision for technology also significantly impacted how we live and work, making it possible for people to be connected and productive from anywhere in the world.
 Jobs' legacy continues to influence the technology industry, and his impact on the world will be remembered for generations.

 The Apple Marketing Strategies Under Jobs